Crescent City Connection Division: Police

-The Crescent City Connection Police Department is responsible for all properties run by the CCCD and approximately 14 miles of highway comprising the approaches to the Crescent City Connection; the U.S. Route 90/U.S. Route 90 Business (Westbank Expressway) interchange east to the Broad Street Overpass of Interstate 10 (Pontchartrain Expressway).
-The CCCPD also patrol General Degualle Drive, Mardi Gras Boulevard, and Calliope Street; all surface streets providing access to the bridge.
+The Crescent City Connection Police Department (CCCPD) was responsible for policing properties operated by the CCCD including the ferry routes and approximately 14 mi of highway comprising the approaches to the Crescent City Connection; the U.S. Route 90/U.S. Route 90 Business (Westbank Expressway) interchange east to the Broad Street overpass of Interstate 10 (Pontchartrain Expressway).
+The department also patrolled General De Gaulle Drive, Mardi Gras Boulevard, Calliope Street, and other surface streets providing access to the bridge.

-The Crescent City Connection Police Department was authorized by an act of the Louisiana Legislature.
-Louisiana Revised Statutes 48:1101.1 gives officers with the Crescent City Connection Police Department all other powers of sheriffs of the parishes of Jefferson and St. Bernard and police officers of the city of New Orleans and the cities of Gretna and Westwego as peace officers, in all places and on all premises under the jurisdiction and control of the Crescent City Connection, the Huey P. Long Bridge, the Westbank Expressway, and the ferries and the public ways contiguous thereto.
+The CCCPD was authorized by an act of the Louisiana Legislature.
+Officers had the same law enforcement powers as sheriffs of Jefferson Parish and St. Bernard Parish and as police officers in New Orleans, Gretna, and Westwego.
+These powers applied on all properties under the jurisdiction of the CCCD, including the Crescent City Connection bridges, the Huey P. Long Bridge, the Westbank Expressway, the ferry system, and adjacent public rights-of-way.

-The Crescent City Connection Police Department has been transferred to Louisiana State Police as part of a restructuring of the bridge police division.
-The police department's administrative transfer to the Department of Public Safety was effective Monday December 24, 2012.
-Following the transfer, the New Orleans–based bridge police officers continued wearing their then-current uniforms and using their then-current marked vehicles until midnight December 31, 2012, after which time the officers received new DPS uniforms and vehicles.
+As part of the wind-down of CCCD operations, the CCCPD was transferred to the Louisiana State Police on December 24, 2012.
+Officers continued wearing CCCPD uniforms and using existing marked vehicles until December 31, 2012, after which they transitioned to uniforms and vehicles of the Louisiana Department of Public Safety & Corrections.

-All former CCC officers and employees now have positions within the DPS Police and the Louisiana State Police and still perform patrol duties for the Crescent City Connection bridges and the expressways leading to them as part of the Louisiana DPS Police CCC Detail.
-Ferry landing patrol duties are now performed by the New Orleans Police Department and the City of Gretna Police Department.
+All former CCCPD officers and employees were offered positions within the Louisiana Department of Public Safety & Corrections or the Louisiana State Police.
+Bridge and expressway patrol duties are now carried out by the Louisiana DPS Police CCC Detail, while ferry landing patrols are handled by the New Orleans Police Department and the Gretna Police Department.